Honzaik/pq-ades-signatures/README.md

 java -jar AdESBenchmark.jar 50 500 "ecdsa256" "mldsa44;mldsa65;mldsa87" "mldsa44ecdsa256;mldsa65ecdsa384;mldsa87ecdsa384"
 ```

+*Note that the files used in this benchmark (the files that are signed) must be located and named `inputs/input.xml` for XAdES and CAdES, and `inputs/input.pdf` for PAdES.
+For example, as done here https://github.com/Honzaik/pq-ades-signatures/tree/main/inputs*

 Regarding post-quantum hybrid AdES, it supports composite hybrids and sequential hybrids (application of a purely post-quantum archival timestamp).
 Composite hybrids are specified explicitly as parameters whereas sequential hybrids are automatically created by pairing each classical algorithm with a purely post-quantum algorithm.
 Therefore, in the above example, the benchmark runs 3 different sequential hybrids (each with the same classical component: ECDSA P256).

 ## Benchmark description